prisma-collective/docs/docs/collaborators/communities of place/hubs.md

 - Showcasing local talent and product innovation.
 - Demonstrating community needs being met.
-- Potential for attracting investment or embarking on further learning journeys.
+- Potential for attracting investment and/or embarking on further learning journeys.
-- Ability to invoice Prisma for organizing efforts, including salaries.
+- Ability to invoice for organizing efforts

 **2. Developers and Entrepreneurs:**